laravel/docs/migrations.md

 #### Default Expressions

-The `default` modifier can take either a value or an `\Illuminate\Database\Query\Expression`.
-Using an `Expression` will prevent wrapping the value in quotes and allow you to use database specific functions.

-One place this is particularly useful is assigning default values to JSON columns:
+The `default` modifier accepts a value or an `\Illuminate\Database\Query\Expression` instance.
+Using an `Expression` instance will prevent wrapping the value in quotes and allow you to use database specific functions.
+One situation where this is particularly useful is assigning default values to JSON columns:

     <?php